-ace.exe Properties × General Compatibility Security Details Previous If this program isn't working correctly on this version of Wi running the compatibility troubleshooter. ace.exe Properties X How do I choose compatibility settings manually?
-Compatibility mode Run this program in compatibility mode for: Windows 8 Choose the high DPI settings for this program.
-Program DPI Use this setting to fix scaling problems for this program instead of the one in Settings Open Advanced scaling settings Settings Reduced color mode B-bit (256) color Run in 640 x 480 screen resolution Disable fullscreen optimizations A program might look blurry if the DPI for your main display changes after you sign in to Windows.
+3 ace.exe Properties × General Compatibility Security Details Previous Versions If this program isn't working correctly on this version of Wi running the compatibility troubleshooter. ndows, try ace.exe Properties X Run compatibility troubleshooter How do I choose compatibility settings manually?
+Choose the high DPI settings for this program.
+Compatibility mode Compatibility mode for: Windows 8 Program DPI Use this setting to fix scaling problems for this program instead of the one in Settings Open Advanced scaling settings Settings Reduced color mode 8-bit (256) color Run in 640 x 480 screen resolution A program might look blurry if the DPI for your main display changes after you sign in to Windows.
 Windows can try to fix this scaling problem for this program by using the DPI that's set for your main display when you open this program.
-Use the DPI that's set for my main display when I signed in to Windows Change high DPI settings Change settings for all users High DPI scaling override Override high DPI scaling behavior.
-Scaling performed by: Application System System System (Enhanced) Cancel OK Cancel Apply
+Use the DPI that's set for my main display when I signed in to Windows Disable fullscreen optimizations Run this program as an administrator Register this program for restart Change high DPI settings Change settings for all users High DPI scaling override Override high DPI scaling behavior.
+Scaling performed by: Application Application System System Cancel Cancel OK Cancel Apply

-Figure 204: Screenshot showing the sequence to change the DPI settings
+Figure 292: Screenshot showing the sequence to change the DPI settings